Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

 • Stress shaped by systemic and relational pressures

-→ Learn more about Burnout and High-Functioning Anxiety Therapy
+→ Learn more about Therapy for Burnout

-Shame & Guilt Therapy
+Shame Therapy and Guilt Therapy

 This work focuses on: